 - a.
-Customer Education and Outreach: SCE&G's customer education and outreach includes a wide variety of communication vehicles to increase customer awareness and to help customers become more energy efficient.
-Two key components, customer insights/analysis and media/channel placement, are summarized below: - Customer Insights and Analysis: In 2015, SCE&G conducted a follow-up Voice of the Customer (VOC) panel survey to gain additional insight about energy efficiency and engagement with Demand Side Management residential programs.
-Over 3,200 SCE&G residential customers were solicited with a 55% completion rate. - ii.
+Customer Education and Outreach: SCE&G's customer education and outreach includes a wide variety of communication vehicles to increase customer awareness and to help customers become more energy efficient in their homes and businesses.
+Two key components of customer education and outreach are summarized below: - Customer Insights and Analysis: SCE&G continues to leverage insights learned from ongoing research, voice of the customer panels and PRIZM data to ensure customer education/outreach, messages, collateral and channel placement are optimized. - ii.
 Media/Channel Placement: SCE&G is committed to customer education about available programs and services designed to help them be more energy efficient.
 To reach as many customers as possible, a diverse mix of channels is used, including both paid and earned media.
 Direct mail, bill inserts, radio, online and community events continue to prove successful with engaging customers.
 Extensive outreach via social media continues to provide maximum coverage and the opportunity to inform customers.
-A steady increase in customer engagement with social media networks, Facebook and Twitter, has resulted in nearly 31,500 likes and about 7,230 followers respectively.
+A steady increase in customer engagement with social media networks, Facebook and Twitter, has resulted in over 36,500 likes and about 9,100 followers, respectively.
 Year-round news coverage is equally important and is consistently integrated into the media mix, particularly during peak winter and summer months when usage is high.

 - b.
 Energy Conservation: Energy conservation is a term that has been used interchangeably with energy efficiency.
 However, energy conservation has the connotation of using less energy in order to save rather than using less energy to perform the same or better function more efficiently.
-The following is an overview of each SCE&G energy conservation offering: - Energy Saver / Conservation Rate: Rate 6 (Energy Saver/ Conservation) rewards homeowners and homebuilders with a reduced electric rate when they upgrade existing homes or build new homes to a high level of energy efficiency.
+The following is an overview of each SCE&G energy conservation offering: - i.
+Energy Saver / Conservation Rate: Rate 6 (Energy Saver/ Conservation) rewards homeowners and homebuilders with a reduced electric rate when they upgrade existing homes or build new homes to a high level of energy efficiency.
 This reduced rate, combined with a significant reduction in energy usage, provides for considerable savings to customers.
 Participation in the program is easy as the requirements are prescriptive which is beneficial to all customers and trade allies. - Seasonal Rates: Many of our rates are designed with components that vary by season.
 Energy provided in the peak usage season is charged a premium to encourage conservation and efficient use. - c.
-Demand Side Management Programs: In 2015, the Demand Side Management portfolio of programs included seven (7) programs targeting SCE&G's residential customer classes and two programs targeting commercial and industrial customer classes.
-A description of each program follows: - Residential Home Energy Reports provides customers with monthly/bi-monthly reports comparing their energy usage to a peer group and providing information to help identify, analyze and act upon potential energy efficiency measures and behaviors.
+Demand Side Management Programs: In 2016, the Demand Side Management portfolio of programs included six (6) programs targeting SCE&G's residential customer classes and two (2) programs targeting commercial and industrial customer classes.
+With each program, considerable effort is made to cross-sell and promote other DSM offers, as appropriate, to help ensure customers are consistently informed of all available incentives.
+A description of each program follows: - i.
+Residential Home Energy Reports provides customers with monthly/bi-monthly reports comparing their energy usage to a peer group and providing information to help identify, analyze and act upon potential energy efficiency measures and behaviors.